Unofficial Website for Historical Artifacts from the Palace Hotel.

 Once the fires were out, there was a debate whether to rebuild the Palace with the current shell, or demolish the old building and rebuild a new hotel.
 The decision was eventually made to teardown the superstructure that was left and rebuild brand new.
 Before long, there were only four columns left on Market Street remaining of the old Palace.
 Soon, steel beams and concrete took the place of the rubble.
 The original cistern was the only portion of the old Palace to be saved and is currently under the new Palace Hotel.

-While the new Palace was being built, a "Little Palace Hotel" was built for guests and operated for just under a year.
 The current Palace Hotel was completed in 1909 at a cost of $10 million dollars.
 It featured 550 rooms across nine stories and was built on the same property as the first.
-The grandest room in the hotel was the Palace Palm Court, or currently known as the Garden Court and GC Lounge (collection postcard below).
+The grandest room in the hotel was the Palace Palm Court, or currently known as the Garden Court and GC Lounge.
 Over 8,000 square feet, 70,000 pieces of glass, extensive use of Italian marble, and 20 chandeliers make this room world-famous.
 As of 2019, the large chandeliers were worth $85,000 each, with the smaller ones worth $15,000 each.

 The room has hosted countless historical and grand events throughout its 111 year history and still welcomes awe-inspired guests into its space.